Teretrurus rhodogaster

 Teretrurus rhodogaster is a species of nonvenomous shield tail snake, endemic to the Western Ghats of India.
-It is known as Wall's shield tail snake, Palni Mountain burrowing snake, or red-bellied shieldtail.
+It is known as Wall's shield-tail snake, the Palni Mountain burrowing snake, or the red-bellied shield-tail snake.

-It is perhaps the smallest species of shield tail snake, with adults barely exceeding 5–6 in.
+It is perhaps the smallest species of shield-tail snake, with adults barely exceeding 5–6 in.

 Geographic range

 It is found in South India, in the Western Ghats encompassing the Palni Hills (Shembaganur in Kodaikanal Hills, Palnis).

 The type locality given is "Palnai Hills."